agustingianni/ThreadProfiler/README.md

 # ThreadProfiler

+**Description**

-Collection of utilities used while developing multi-threaded code.
+Collection of utilities used while developing multi-threaded code ranging from time measuring routines to fast allocators.
+We try to keep things header only so in order to use any of the provided solutions you usually have to include the right header file in your code.

+We have provided a `vagrant` file so testing can be performed easily.

+# Allocator.h
+Example client for DiskPool.h that performs object allocations (but not deallocations).
+This is intended to be used as memory provider for sampling objects collected by the profiler.

 # DiskPool.h
 Memory allocator used quickly get memory from the system.
 It is lock free and backed by a file so anything you write to the memory will be saved.